-State of a device In breaks In single stepping In user program execution In C-source- level stepping Reset mask specification on the debugger Resets not masked Resets masked Resets not masked Depends on the debugger Resets masked Resets masked
+State of a device In breaks In single stepping In user program execution In C-source- level stepping Reset mask specification Resets not masked Resets masked Resets not masked Depends on the debugger on the debugger Resets masked Resets masked

 - When a reset is issued by a debugger (by pressing the reset button of the debugger or in some other way), the reset is always enabled regardless of enabling or disabling of reset masking.
-After a reset is issued by the debugger, breaks are generated for all CPUs. - Do not allow the generation of a reset in the form of a pin reset from the target system other than while a program is in execution regardless of the presence of masking as described above.
-A reset generated while the program is running may cause the debugger to hang. - The software reset might not be generated when execution resumes following a break that occurs before a software reset instruction.
+After a reset is issued by the debugger, breaks are generated for all CPUs. - Resets generated in the states marked (\) in table 4-1 will be discarded.
+For example, when a setting for software-reset processing is made during single-stepped execution or a software reset by setting a register is applied by the debugger during a break, the reset is not applied. - Do not allow the generation of a reset in the form of a pin reset from the target system other than while a program is in execution regardless of the presence of masking as described above.
+A reset generated while the program is running may cause the debugger to hang.